MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 Maintainability: Verification will be successful when the tester is able to make a modification and add it to the system while it is running.

 Security: Verification will be successful when the system meets FERPA standards of compliance.
+User grades or other personal information without the user's direct authorization and login/authentication.

 Data Integrity: The application will be tested to verify that changes made from the user are immediately stored into the user account database.
 The testers will simulate a power outage to verify that all finished changes made by the user are recoverable from the database.